rasundsbak/rtd-tutorial/docs/source/05_hello_world.rst

 05 Hello world and how to run cells in Jupyter lab
 =============================================

-.. index:: introduction, hello world
+.. index:: introduction, hello world,

 In this course, we have tried to make it easy for you, through making the code available.
 We still have to spend some time familiarizing outselves with copying, pasting and running the code in the cells of Jupyter lab.